vitaxa/telegramit/README.md

 - Inline mode

-- Improvement of the functioning at the Webhook client
+- Improve the `Webhook` client

 - Full test coverage

 ## Thanks to:
-Special thanks to [Telegraff]("https://github.com/ruslanys/telegraff") for the inspiration and some code base.
+Special thanks to [Telegraff](#Telegraff "https://github.com/ruslanys/telegraff") for the inspiration and some code base.
 In addition, pay your attention to this library, if you use **Spring**.